-I’m not going to lie, there is a lot going on in the horse world right now; big changes in philosophies regarding pressure+release, training tools, and self-growth using horses.
-From a world full of unaware, biased, and rough horsemanship we’ve turned into a quieter, soul searching, more questioning society.
+I’m not going to lie, there is a lot going on in the horse world right now – big changes in philosophies regarding pressure+release, training tools, and self-growth using horses.
+From a world full of unaware, biased, and rough horsemanship, we’ve turned into a quieter, soul searching, more questioning society.
 Horsemen like Parelli, Buck Brannaman, and Hempfling have really changed this world for horses – and for humans!
-Just think of where we’ve come from and where we’re heading now.
+Just think of where we’ve come from, and where we’re heading now.
 Isn’t it amazing?!
 (The picture for this post is actually me and my first horse.
 Wow!
 What a great memory!)

 What if …this game of judging others, trying to decipher the codes, and meanwhile getting nowhere with your horse because you’re too afraid of being proven wrong, is all holding you back?
 What if …we’re all on the same dock, waiting for different boats?
 We are not all on the same journey with the same time frame.
-We can’t reasonably judge others’ philosophies and intentions without having the gift of mind reading.
+We can’t reasonably judge others’ philosophies and intentions without having the gift of mind reading (wouldn’t that be great?)
 And what if …our horses actually know the reason they are entrusted to us and can forgive our mistakes just as easily as we can judge them?

 Unyielding love beats rock every time.